Sybio/GifCreator/README.md

     "http://thisisafakedomain.com/images/pic4.jpg", // URL
 );

+// Or, load the image files from a dir (and sort them):
+//$frames = "../images";

-// Optionally, create an array with the durations (in 1/100s units) of every frame
+// Optionally, set the duration (in 1/100s units) for each frame
-$durations = array(10, 30, 10, 20);
+$durations = array(20, 30, 10, 10);

+// Or, with the shorthand form (omitting the repetitions):
+$durations = array(20, 30, 10);

 // Initialize and create the GIF!
 $anim = new GifCreator\AnimGif();
 $anim->create($frames, $durations);

-// Or, for just a default 100ms even delay:
+// Or, for just use a default 100ms even delay:
 //$anim->create($frames);

 // Or, for 5 repeats & then stop: